coleifer/peewee/docs/peewee/relationships.rst

 ManyToManyField
 ^^^^^^^^^^^^^^^

-The :py:class:`ManyToManyField` provides a *field-like* API over many-to-many fields.
+The :class:`ManyToManyField` provides a *field-like* API over many-to-many fields.
 For all but the simplest many-to-many situations, you're better off using the standard peewee APIs.
-But, if your models are very simple and your querying needs are not very complex, :py:class:`ManyToManyField` may work.
+But, if your models are very simple and your querying needs are not very complex, :class:`ManyToManyField` may work.

-Modeling students and courses using :py:class:`ManyToManyField`:
+Modeling students and courses using :class:`ManyToManyField`:

 .. code-block:: python